elite-lang/EliteOld/doc/manual/DesignManual.md

 ### Traverse of The models

 When the models have been created, the AST was confirmed.
-We can crawl the each node one by on or visit the node we need on its own.
+We can crawl the each node one by one or visit the needed node on its own.

 `getChild()` and `getNext()` are used to traverse the AST, a left-child right-sibling binary tree.

-Here is an example abour for-statement in C style:
+Here is an example about for-statement in C style:

 ```c
 for (i = 0; i < j; ++i)